International regulations and required documentation for hauliers transporting dangerous or hazardous goods by road or by vehicles on ships.

 - emergency instructions in writing

-- means of identification, including a photograph for each member of the vehicle crew
+- means of identification, including a photograph of each member of the vehicle crew

 In addition, if any part of your journey involves sea transport of the vehicle, see this information on moving goods by sea.